xbasset/instruct/README.md

 ### Creating Instructions

-Instructions are written in `.pt` – for Prompt Template – files.
-These files contain:
+Instructions are written in `.instruct` files.
+These files typically contain:

 - **Shebangs**: Indicate the models on which the instruction should run.
 - **Context**: The purpose and objective of the instruction.